ColoradoSchoolOfMines/acmx_website/README.md

 ACMxLabs.org
 ============

 This is a complete rewrite of the ACMx Labs website in Django 1.7.
-It should be up to the same point as the original Django-nonrel app by the first ACMx meeting of the Fall '14 semester.
-If you want to work on it, you should probably wait until then.
+If you want to work on it, please read through the information below, then dive in!

 ## How to Contribute